Your guide to understanding how aim works on artificial turf.

 Aim is a basic skill you have to practice to get the shot accurate every time, but did you know that the quality of the turf you’re on plays a role, too?
 Here are the few elements that influence how the ball reacts when you’ve taken your swing and the ball hits the turf:

-The tension of the turf affects how the golf ball will move throughout the putt, if the fiber is not optimised for putting particularly it can create unpredictable ball movement while rolling ”chatter.”
+The tension of the turf affects how the golf ball will move throughout the putt, if the fiber is not optimized for putting particularly it can create unpredictable ball movement while rolling ”chatter.”

 Friction properties amidst the ball and the turf also greatly affect how the ball slides and rolls.
 If putting surface friction is not optimized it will not correctly transition the club face and spin will create a bouncing effect instead of a smooth roll.